A digression

 It was phenominal, Mr. Purser,

-in the sense that it was an appearance with my present knowledge
+in the sense that it was an appearance

 to be assigned."